xaderF/Personal-Portfolio-Website/README.md

 - Fast development and build times using Vite
 - Clean, modern UI styled with Tailwind CSS
 - Easy customization of content and styling
+- - Accessible, semantic HTML with responsive typography and optimized build output for fast load times

 ---